 We pride ourselves on providing the best veterinary care and services for your pets.

 At Essendon Vet Clinic, we aim to provide a comprehensive, professional and compassionate veterinary service including surgical and medical.
 We recognise the significance of your pets and the place they hold in your family.
 Our highly qualified Vets have a wealth of knowledge and experiences in small animal medicine, dentistry, ophthalmology, surgery, and more.
 We treat cats, dogs, rabbits, guinea pigs, rats, mice and birds.
-As well as providing Veterinary care to your beloved pets, we also have Cat Boarding Facilities to accommodate your feline friends while you are away, conduct fun and effective Puppy Pre-School classes and stock a range of pet food and pet products.
 We welcome you to bring your pet to meet our team at anytime.

 Tania has been a part of the team at the Essendon Veterinary Clinic for the past 17 years.
 Growing up in Essendon Dr Tania attended primary and secondary schooling in the area after which she went on to study Veterinary Science at Melbourne University, graduating in 1999.